Frequently Asked Questions

 At this time we're not letting other people in on the engine, as we want to see where Malevolence goes first.

 The best way you can help is to jump on the forums and become a part of our amazing community!
 We absolutely adore hearing from you all and seeing the things you've managed to discover in the game!

 Actually, infinity within computing has been around for a good 40 years.
 The math we're using is nothing new, but having it working for a video game is a relatively new concept.
 Some of our favourite games are things like Minecraft, Daggerfall and Freelancer.
 We just wanted to take it one step further.
-If you're still skeptical, keep in mind that we have a beta test team all playing around in our infinite world right now!
-But if you still don't believe us, we'll be releasing a demo so that you can see it for yourself :)
+If you're still skeptical, keep in mind that we have a great many active players all playing around in our infinite world right now!

 Our amazing community has put together a series of video guides to help you through the process!
 You can check them out here!